 How might God be using your waiting period for something glorious and life-giving?

 Speaking of waiting, and waiting well, you might find encouragement in our latest Faith Over Fear podcast episode on fighting our anxiety and finding peace by resting, intentionally, with Christ.

-The Courage to Release Our Children into God's Care – Faith Over Fear
+The Courage to Share Your Story – Ep.
+58 – Faith Over Fear

 For those who find waiting raises their anxiety level, here’s one of the most effective ways I’ve found to battle anxious thinking …